BCGDV/lon-kinbal/readme.md

 3. Navigate to the working directory
 4. run `sh deploy.sh`.
 The script will provision the infrastructure onto your linked AWS account, create and deploy the microservices
 5. To open the Kubernetes dashboard, copy the token from stdout and open 'http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/#!/login'.
 Paste your token for authentication when required.

+## Notes
+- AWS EKS is excluded from all free-tier discounts and you will be charged to run Kinbal
+- The infrastructure can provision dev / staging / production environments but due to cost constraints the staging / production modules have been commented out

 ## Patterns Used